PianoPiston/Allconverter/README.md

 some conversions may be incorrect, rounding errors may also be present so this is not a scientific calculator (currently).
 Feel free to message with any feedback, or fix any conversion rates that are wrong, thank you!

 # Hosting:
-made with django, css, html and js is all placed into the same line for simplicity (this is generally considered bad practice, though)
+Made with Django. code for Css, Html and Js is all placed into the same file for simplicity (this is generally considered bad practice, though).
+File can be located in the templates folder.

 # Linux
 ```